 160-170 beats per minute

-170-175 beats per minute….this is basically a term we use to describe when lactic acid begins to build up to a larger extent within your body.
+What is it and what does it mean?
+It is a term we use to describe when lactic acid begins to build up to a larger extent within your body.

-It shuts down muscle function and is main reason for having to slow down when you run too fast or at a pace you are not accustomed to.
+Furthermore, the hydrogen ion, a component of lactic acid, that shuts down muscle function temporarily.
+Also, it is the main reason for having to slow down when you run too fast or at a pace you are not accustomed to.

-Half-marathon training success revolves around building a good, solid mileage base but learning to train your body in the anaerobic zone.
+Half-marathon training success revolves around building a good, solid mileage base.
+Lastly, learning to train your body in the anaerobic zone.

-You want to get to a point where you have trained your body to clear lactic acid quicker than it is building up and that is what training in the AT zone does.
+So, you want to get to a point where you have trained your body to clear lactic acid quicker than it is building up.

 Runners who run faster times have taught themselves to handle lactic acid accumulation during sub-maximum efforts.